 Now that we understand just how powerful colors can be, it’s obvious how the shades you choose for your home, wardrobe, brand, etc. can affect your mood & emotions, as well as the mood and emotions of those around you!
 I once bought a yellow sweater and the cashier told me I was sure to make everyone around me happy whenever I wore it.
 Sure enough, every time I do someone comments on how bright and happy I am. 😊

-When you’re browsing for your next outfit, statement painting, confetti mix, or perfect accent rug, consider the mood you want to convey.
+When you’re browsing for your next outfit, statement painting, confetti mix, or perfect home accent, consider the mood you want to convey.

 What colors evoke what emotions, you ask?
 Here we go: